 There are some disadvantages to renting, however.
 First, you are at the mercy of the landlord, who can steadily raise your rent each year.
 You will also never know if you rent an apartment directly under the noisiest family in your building.
-You also often have restrictions on how you can paint and decorate your apartment.
-You will never build up equity when you continuously rent either.
+You also often have restrictions on painting and decorating your apartment.
+In addition, you will never build up equity when you continuously rent either.

 Owning a home also comes with its pros and cons.

-On the pro side, when you own a home, you build up equity.
+On the pro side, you build up equity when you own a home.
 As you pay down your mortgage loan, you gain access to your home's equity.
 You can tap into that equity, often at low-interest rates, to pay down credit card bills, help cover your children's college costs or fund a home renovation.
-When it is time to downsize, you can sell your home and take the profits from the sale to buy either a less expensive, smaller house or condo or make a trip around the globe.
+Then, when it is time to downsize, you can sell your home and take the profits from the sale to buy either a less expensive, smaller house or condo or make a trip around the globe.
 Owning gives you that financial freedom.

 Owning also comes with tax benefits.
 Each year you can deduct the interest you pay on your mortgage loan.
 That brings a hefty deduction each tax season.
 While this is true for most home purchases, the 2017 Tax Cuts and Job Act did change the deduction limits on homes with over $1 million in mortgage debt for homes purchased after December 2017.
 The previous cap was $750,000.

 When you own, you can do what you would like with your house.
 For example, you can paint your bedroom red, add a third bathroom or convert the space above your garage into a home office.
 The choice is yours.